Queensland Traffic Law

-- the hardship not being able to drive is causing you and your family.
+- the hardship that not being able to drive is causing you and your family.

-You will still need to comply with the Department’s requirements which will depend on how long you have not held a licence.
-You may be required sit a licence test and be on a provisional or learners licence.
-If the Court refuses your application you will have to wait another 12 months before you can reapply.
+You will still need to comply with the Department’s requirements which will depend on how much time has passed since you have held a licence.
+You may be required to sit a licence test and be on a provisional or learner’s licence.
+If the court refuses your application, you will have to wait another 12 months before you can reapply.
 It is therefore imperative that you seek legal advice from an experienced traffic lawyer prior to filing the application.

 This Order will allow you to obtain a special licence to drive, but there are strict requirements, and you only have 21 days to apply from when your suspension starts.
 To be eligible:

-- you must not have had your licence suspended or cancelled in the past 5 years
+- you must not have had your licence suspended or cancelled in the past five years

-- you must have held a current QLD provisional or open licence immediately before the licence was suspended
+- you must have held a current Queensland provisional or open licence immediately before the licence was suspended

 - you must show the court you a fit and proper person, and